Codingboy/HGFramework/README.txt

+This document will no longer be updated.
+For more informations visit the wiki https://github.com/Codingboy/HGFramework/wiki

 HGFramework is designed to create missions that are similar to the concept of the Hunger Games.
 Book: http://www.suzannecollinsbooks.com/the_hunger_games_69765.htm
 Film: http://www.imdb.com/title/tt1392170/